Navigation: HANDLING BANK DEPOSITS >

 DONATION will also always give you an option to email the exported bank transaction file (as an attachment) to someone else.
 So, if ACCOUNTS isn't on the same computer, answer Yes to the question about that, fill in the desired recipient of the email, and send it.
 Of course, you can also transfer the file in any other way that wish, for instance copying it to a USB memory key and bringing that to the other computer.
 (The exported file, in the case when ACCOUNTS isn't on the same computer, will be in the Export subdirectory of DONATION's data directory.)

-The exported file name is always BankDeposit-YYYY-MM-DD.DB.S4AIF, where YYYY-MM-DD is the bank deposit date you entered when creating the bank deposit.
+The exported file name is always BankDeposit-YYYY-MM-DD.DB.S4AIF, where YYYY-MM-DD is the bank deposit date you entered when creating the bank deposit or for Abundant donations, the date you exported the file.
 (The ".DB" part will change if this is for an additional database created with the Database ⇒ Switch Databases menu option.)

 In ACCOUNTS, please see the help topic on "Importing Transactions" for details on importing the file.